-A new feature to generate stack traces for Parallel jobs at version 9.1 of DataStage
+A new feature to generate stack traces for Parallel jobs starting at version 9.1 of DataStage

-How can I generate stack traces for Parallel jobs at DataStage 9.1?
+How can I generate stack traces for Parallel jobs at DataStage starting at version 9.1?

 There is a new facility to generate stack traces and capture other valuable information for parallel jobs at version 9.1 of DataStage.